Research

 COMPARATIVE & SYNTHESIS

-Comparative analyses use large-scale data synthesis for understanding broad-scale ecological and evolutionary patterns.
+We incorporate 'big data' synthesis to understand broad-scale ecological and evolutionary patterns.
 We also use meta-analytic approaches to reveal commonalities, differences, and bias in studies that ask similar questions.
-Skills include systematic compiling of data from the literature, creating clear and replicable datasets, and running multi-level phylogenetic models.

 SIMULATION-BASED

-Beyond traditional statistical (phenomenological) approaches for modelling biological phenomenon, we also use mechanistic models to understand nonlinear, complex phenomenon based on explicit processes.
-For example, biophysical models can be used to calculate the body temperature of the organism given its surrounding microclimate and its traits to predict yearly activity, phenology, and energy use.
+Beyond traditional statistical approaches for modelling biological trends, we also use mechanistic models to understand nonlinear, complex phenomena based on explicit processes.
+For example, biophysical models can be used to calculate an organism's body temperature given its surrounding microclimate and its traits to predict yearly activity, phenology, energy use, and survival.

 Emerging Infectious Disease & Australian Wildlife

-Emerging infectious diseases are a growing threat for biodiversity worldwide.
-Given their negative ecological and socioeconomic repercussions, it is crucial to predict the likely exposure and sensitivity of populations to the global spread of pathogens, particularly because novel pathogens can have severe impacts on evolutionarily and geographically naive hosts.
+Infectious diseases are a growing threat for biodiversity worldwide.
+Given their negative ecological and socioeconomic repercussions, it is crucial to predict the likely exposure and sensitivity of populations to the global spread of pathogens.

 This work contributed to understanding how a lethal fungal disease, responsible for the largest loss of vertebrate biodiversity from a single disease, causes mortality in amphibians by examining disruption at the site of colonisation—the skin.
-We explicitly linked how the disease altered molecular and cellular processes with the disruption of the skin function [1,2,3].
-We also discovered that smaller frogs had a higher infection load, and higher physiological costs, which may explain size-specific mortalities observed in the wild [4].
-This work contributed significantly to understanding the causal mechanisms for how frogs die from this disease, while also highlighting the role of physiological approaches to understanding ecological threats [5].
+We explicitly linked how the disease altered molecular and cellular processes relating to skin function [1, 2, 3], and smaller infected frogs have higher physiological costs, which may explain size-specific mortalities observed in the wild [4].
+Our work helped to understand the causal mechanisms for how frogs die from this disease, while also highlighting the role of physiological approaches to understanding ecological threats [5]

 White-nose syndrome

-White-nose syndrome, a disease affecting hibernating cave-roosting bats, has killed millions of bats throughout North America since it’s accidental introduction in 2007.
-There is concern that if the fungus is accidentally introduced to Australia, WNS could pose similar threats to our native bat fauna.
+This disease affects hibernating cave-roosting bats, and has killed millions across North America since its introduction in 2007.
+There is concern that if the fungus is introduced to Australia, WNS could pose similar threats to our native bats.
 Predicting the vulnerability of Australian cave-roosting bats to WNS is difficult because of scant knowledge of their winter biology [6].
-We find 90% of winter hibernation caves had microclimates suitable for the fungus to grow, and the winter fat use and torpor patterns of eastern bent-winged bats are similar to North American cave-roosting bats in related climates.
-Our research suggests that our cave-roosting bats are at high risk of being infected by the fungus that causes WNS.
+We find 90% of winter hibernation caves had microclimates suitable for the fungus to grow, and the winter fat use and torpor patterns of our bats are compatible to North American cave-roosting bats in similar climates [7].
+Our research suggests that Australian cave-roosting bats are at high risk of being infected by the fungus that causes WNS.

 Plastic Pollution & Climate Change

-Realistic predictions of how animals will response to and survive climate change require an understanding of how animals interact with their microclimate.
-Microclimates buffer the effects of climate change by creating localised conditions that reduce temperature extremes, retain moisture, and provide thermal refugia for species.
+Realistic predictions of how animals will respond to and survive climate change require a detailed understanding of how animals interact with their microclimate.

-Some example research focusing on this theme include the effects of sand substrate and temperature on burrowing energetics [1] and burrow use [2] of lizards, how shaded habitats influence the thermoregulation of snakes [3], and warming risk [4, 5] and drying risk of amphibians [6].
+Microclimates can buffer the effects of climate change by creating localised conditions that reduce temperature extremes, retain moisture, and provide thermal refugia for species and raising young.
+Some example research around this theme include the effects of sand substrate and temperature on burrowing energetics [1] and burrow use [2] of lizards, how shaded habitats influence the thermoregulation of snakes [3], and predicting warming risk [4, 5] and drying risk of amphibians [6] using mechanistic models.

 Curiosity-Driven Research